Introduction OS Interview Questions And Answers

 The process of starting a computer system by loading the kernel is known as booting the system.
-Whenever a user first-time logs into the system then an initial program has to run.
+Whenever a user first-time logs into the system, then an initial program has to run.
 The program which instructs the system on its initial run is the bootstrap program.
 This program is stored in read-only memory or EEPROM (electrically erasable programmable read-only memory).
-The bootstrap program will locate the kernel and will load it into main memory and then the program will start its execution.
+The bootstrap program will locate the kernel and load it into the main memory, and then the program will then start its execution.

 2. What are the process and process tables?
 Explain the different states through which the process goes.

-A process can be called as a program which is in execution.
+A process can be called a program that is in execution.
 A web browser, a shell script running all can be considered as a process.
 The job of an operating system is to manage all these processes.
 It also allocates the processes a certain amount of time to all processes.
-Along with this, the operating system will also allocate various resources that will process computer memory and disks.
-To be in sync with all these processes the operating system maintains a process table.
-The table has information about every process which is listed with the resources, the processes that are being used and the current state of the process.
+The operating system will also allocate various resources that will process computer memory and disks.
+To be in sync with all these processes, the operating system maintains a process table.
+The table has information about every process, which is listed with the resources, the processes that are being used and the current state of the process.

 These processes can be in three states:

-- Ready: A process is in the ready state when it is waiting for the permission of the operating system to use the processor.
+- Ready: A process is in the ready state when it is waiting for the operating system’s permission to use the processor.

 Let us move to the next OS Interview Questions.